-- 6.56 The UNHCR COI report October 2005, noted that "The presence of the Kurdish Peshmerga angers many of the majority Sunni Arab community and has raised fears of a wider conflict between Arabs and Kurds, which have only been exacerbated by the Peshmerga's operation in villages around Mosul in which the IPCC is still deciding on property claims to reverse the effect of Arabization."
-[40f] (p79) - 6.57 The report added that "Tal Afar, a city of 200,000, remains another hot-spot in the Governorate of Mosul despite an MNF-led offensive to root out insurgents in September 2004.
+- 8.57 The UNHCR COI report, October 2005, noted that "The presence of the Kurdish Peshmerga angers many of the majority Sunni Arab community and has raised fears of a wider conflict between Arabs and Kurds, which have only been exacerbated by the Peshmerga's operation in villages around Mosul in which the IPCC is still deciding on property claims to reverse the effect of Arabization."
+[40c] (p79) - 8.58 The report added that "Tal Afar, a city of 200,000, remains another hot-spot in the Governorate of Mosul despite an MNF-led offensive to root out insurgents in September 2004.
 Other areas in the Kirkuk and Mosul Governorates with considerable insurgent activities are Hawija and Tuz Khurmatu."
-[40f] (p80) - 6.58 According to the CSIS report, dated 1 March 2006, "There are reports that the KDP and PUK systematically kidnapped hundreds of Arabs and Turcomans from the city [Kirkuk] and transported them to prisons in established Kurdish territory.
+[40c] (p80) - 8.59 According to the CSIS report, dated 22 June 2006, "There are reports that the KDP and PUK systematically kidnapped hundreds of Arabs and Turcomans from the city [Kirkuk] and transported them to prisons in established Kurdish territory in an apparent bid to create an overwhelming Kurdish majority.
 This activity allegedly spread to Mosul as well."
+[63b] (p279) The report added that:

-[63f] (p87) "According to a leaked State Department cable in mid-June 2005, the abducted were taken to KDP and PUK intelligencerun prisons in Irbil and Sulaymaniyah without the knowledge of the Iraqi Ministry of Defense or the Ministry of the Interior, but sometimes with US knowledge."
-[63f] (p87)
+"According to a leaked State Department cable in mid-June 2005, the abducted were taken to KDP and PUK intelligence-run prisons in Irbil and Sulaymaniyah without the knowledge of the Iraqi Ministry of Defense or the Ministry of the Interior, but sometimes with US knowledge.
+In fact, the Emergency Services Unit, a special Kirkuk force within the police, was both closely tied to the US military and implicated in many of the abductions, along with the Asayesh Kurdish intelligence service.
+It should be noted that the head of the Emergency Services Unit is a former PUK fighter."
+[63b] (p280)